 Penny-pinching parents (and other cost-conscious buyers) are drawn to Family Dollar.
 The nation's #2 dollar store (behind Dollar General) operates almost 7,900 stores across some 46 US states and Washington, DC.
-Consumables (food, health and beauty aids, and household items) account for more than 70% of sales; stores also sell apparel, shoes, and linens.
+Consumables (food, health and beauty aids, and household items) account for around 70% of sales; stores also sell apparel, shoes, and linens.
 Family Dollar runs small neighborhood stores near its fixed-, low- and middle-income customers in rural and urban areas.
 Most merchandise costs less than $10.
 Family Dollar was founded in 1959 and in mid-2015 Family Dollar it was acquired by rival Dollar Tree.

 Change in Company Type

 In mid-2015, Family Dollar was acquired by Dollar Tree in an $8.5 billion cash-and-stock deal to create a company with more than 13,200 stores and some $18 billion in sales.
 Together Dollar Tree and Family Dollar expect to realize annual savings of about $300 million per year.